 Large cuts of meat

-Understanding the benefits of both round and oval crock pots will help you make an informed decision when selecting the ideal slow cooker for your recipes and cooking needs.
+Understanding the benefits of round and oval crock pots will help you decide when to select the ideal slow cooker for your recipes and cooking needs.

 Maintenance and Cleaning Tips

 Proper maintenance and cleaning of your slow cooker, whether round or oval, will ensure its longevity and optimal performance.
 Here are some cleaning tips to help you keep your slow cooker in perfect condition.

 For both round and oval slow cookers, a mixture of vinegar and baking soda is an effective way to clean the inside.